 by Brittany DiCologero

 1. Arrive early

-My perfect day at the Magic Kingdom begins with watching the rope drop, or opening, ceremony take place right outside of the railroad station by the park entrance.
-If waking up for park opening sounds like it will be a bit too early for you, and you’re not super concerned with seeing the welcome show, I would still suggest arriving early on in the day.
+The perfect day at the Magic Kingdom begins with watching the opening ceremonies held in front of the Cinderella Castle.
+There is something magical about Mickey and his pals welcoming guests to the most magical place on earth!
+If waking up for park opening sounds like it will be a bit too early for you, and you’re not super concerned with seeing the opening ceremony, I would still suggest arriving early on in the day.
 The crowds do not begin to pick up until the later parts of the morning, so an early arrival will give you plenty of time to get to some of your favorite attractions while the lines are still reasonable.

 2. Make Fastpass selections before your arrival

 Making Fastpasses before you arrive is always a good idea, but it is especially important if you are planning on using them for popular attractions, like the Seven Dwarfs Mine Train for instance.
 This is one attraction that you will most likely not be able to find Fastpasses available for on the My Disney Experience app on the day of your visit, so making this selection in advance is a must!
 I also find it helpful to have these kinds of plans made before your vacation, that way you can spend more time enjoying yourself and less time standing around scheduling Fastpasses.
 Of course, you are always able to edit your plans on the app during your trip, though having some plans already made before you arrive is never a bad idea.